danbanan/Banking-System-Back/README.md

 ## Online Banking System
-Group project to build an online banking syste.
+Group project to build an online banking system.
 This repository is used for the back-end application.